gh-cli-for-education/gh-edu/README.md

 - ``-f, --force`` will not ask for user input.
 - The options ``-s, --silence``, will mute log information and user input.
 These options have been designed with scripting in mind.
-Output result ignore these flags.
+Output results and errors ignore these flags.

 Upload node\_modules to github the gh installation process doesn't install any dependency